DaniRosner/Silver-Cot-Research/README.md

 by nearest date.

 ## Data Categories
-The Disaggregated COT report breaks participants into four categories.
+The Disaggregated COT report breaks participants into five categories, all of which this project tracks:
-This project tracks three:

 **1. Managed Money (Speculators)**
 Hedge funds, commodity trading advisors (CTAs), and algorithmic traders.